Ross-Alexandra/locatify/README.md

 This will build the Docker image, and run in a standalone way.
 This docker image is configured for development, and will run in a way that allows for hot reloading of the API and App code, so any changes made to the code will be reflected in the running container.
 This is useful for development, but not recommended for production.

-Additionally, the project is configured in a way such that it will ignore all values in the `.env` file aside from those that are required for the project to run (see the [.env](#.env) section above).
-This is done to prevent any misconfigurations from causing the project to fail to run.
-This allows for the project to be run in a clean state without any additional configuration.

 ## Without Docker
 If you do not wish to use Docker, then you can run the project without it.
 This can be done by separately running the API and App.
 Further, you will need to manually install the dependencies for each project.
 This can be done by running the following commands
 - From the app directory: